Mark2Mark/Skedge/README.md

 ##### TODO

 1. Display change of file in Window Title (Completeley different file handling).

 2. Skedge has some peculiar quirks that don’t need to be transferred to the actual reporterPlugin code later.

- i. for instance calling some variables and functions `global`
+    * for instance calling some variables and functions `global`

 3. Provide some code snippets.

 4. Sophisticated syntax highlighting.

 ##### Pull Requests